Pool and Spa Registration Requirement

 If you already have a pool or spa, you have an obligation to maintain the operation of the safety barrier associated with your pool or spa.
 The following checklists will help you to have a better understanding of the standard relevant requirement associated with your pool and spa.

-The owners are legally obliged to apply for inspection and lodgement of a certificate of pool barrier compliance within the following deadlines:
+The owners are legally obliged to apply for inspection and lodgement of a certificate of pool barrier compliance within the following deadlines and failure to register swimming pool or spa within relevant timeframe can have penalty up to $1652.20.

 Frequently asked questions

-Can a boundry fence form part of a pool barrier?
+Can a boundary fence form part of a pool barrier?

 Can I have a climbable object inside my pool against the fence?